owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 When choosing which enterprise design patterns to encode into the framework, Rails picked, to name a few, [Active Record][2], [Template View][3], [Application Controller][4], etc.
 By covering these patterns with a sweet coating of convention-over-configuration, Rails simplifies pattern analysis a lot.

-These design assumptions were absolutely pragmatic for the type of applications that Rails was targeted at.
+These design assumptions were absolutely pragmatic for the type of applications that Rails was targeting at.
 However, as applications growing more and more complex, developers are starting to realize these default architectural patterns may not scale very well.
 Typically, four main areas are overloaded in an enterprise application: